jewettaij/jacobi_pd/README.md

 [Jacobi eigenvalue algorithm](https://en.wikipedia.org/wiki/Jacobi_eigenvalue_algorithm).
 This remains one of the oldest and most popular algorithms for diagonalizing small, dense, square, real, symmetric matrices.

-The matrices themselves can be implemented as \*\*X (pointer-to-pointer), vector\<vector\<X\> \>, fixed-size arrays, or any other C++ object which supports double-indexing.
+The matrices themselves can be implemented as \*\*X (pointer-to-pointer), vector\<vector\<X\> \>, fixed-size arrays, or any other C or C++ object which supports double-indexing.
 (**X** is any real numeric type.
 Complex numbers are not supported.)

+*(Memory allocation on the heap is avoided except during initialization.)*

 #### The main feature of this repository is it's [license](LICENSE.md).